North will reach agreement on new Covid measures today, DUP says

 However, Deputy first minister Michelle O’Neill said it was very clear what needed to be done - extend the restrictions for two weeks, but the DUP was ignoring the advice of the chief medical officer.

-A range of options were on the table, she said, but they all had to be looked at in the context of public health advice.
+Ms O’Neill said a range of options were on the table, but they all had to be looked at in the context of public health advice.
 “The chief medical officer gave us a stark warning.”
 Not extending the restrictions would lead to deaths.

 “It’s a game changer when the chief medical officer is saying that to do anything else will cost lives.”